Breaking GUT Groups in F-Theory

-The $G$-fluxes defined through the cylinder map depend only the choice of the line bundle $L^{5/6}$ on $S_2$, which we henceforth call $\zeta$.
-We will denote the resulting $G$-flux by $G_\zeta$.
+The hypercharge $G$-flux defined through the cylinder map depends on the choice of the line bundle $L^{5/6}$ on $S_2$, which we henceforth call $\zeta$.
 In order to eliminate the axion couplings, $c_1(\zeta)$ must be orthogonal to any class inherited from $B_3$, in particular $c_1(K_S)$ and $c_1(N_S)$.
 For primitiveness, $\zeta$ must be orthogonal to the pull-back to $S$ of the K\"ahler class of $B_3$.
 This is also clearly guaranteed by the previous condition.
-Finally, in order to eliminate massless colour triplet gauge bosons from the spectrum, $c_1(\zeta)$ must be one of the `simple roots', i.e. a cohomology class with $c_1(\zeta)^2=-2$ and $c_1(\zeta)\cdot K_S=0$.
-As we discuss in the next subsection, adding $G_\zeta$ does not alter the net amount of chiral matter, so it is not hard to make toy models; one may take any three generation model and pick a class $\zeta \in H^2(S)$ satisfying the above properties.
+Finally, in order to eliminate the light $({\bf 2},{\bf 3})_{\bf -5/6}$ exotics from the spectrum, from (\ref{HRRSimplified}) we see that $c_1(\zeta)$ must be one of the `simple roots', i.e. a cohomology class with $c_1(\zeta)^2=-2$ and $c_1(\zeta)\cdot K_S=0$.
+It is not hard to make toy models with three generations and no exotic matter; in appendix \ref{HetGfluxes} we explain how to do this using the cylinder map.

 \newsubsection{Other comments}